Trip1eLift/container-counter/README.md

 # container-counter
 PoC to count active containers of a cluster.

-To run all service with docker, do:
+To run all services with docker, do:
 ```text
 make start
 ```